lutzseverino/discord-books/README.md

 ### Adding pages

-Pages are added with the `#addPages(Sendable...)` method. `Sendables` are like Discord messages, they can contain text, embeds, or both at the same time.
+Pages are added with the `#addPages(Sendable...)` method. `Sendables` are like messages, they can contain text, embeds, or both at the same time.

+In this example, we're adding three pages, each one can benefit from everything messages can contain.

 ```java
 public class Example extends JDABook {